Yogic Lifestyle/ Blog

 2. Splash water from the front, wetting the area beneath the navel.

-4. Apply water to the crown of the head.
-Make sure it actually runs down the backbone.
+4. Apply water to the crown of the head, ensuring it trickles down the backbone.

 5. Finally, take a bath all over.

-If someone doesn’t want to take a dip bath, he should first pour water on his waist, on his navel, and below, and then take the dip.
+If a complete dip bath is not desired, first pour water on the waist, navel, and below before taking the dip.

-After taking any type of bath, the bath mantra is to be recited:
+After completing any type of bath, recite the following bath mantra:

 Pitr Purushe Bhyo Namah,